 As an MP in Scotland, I am responsible for reserved issues

 .
 The UK Parliament at Westminster retains powers, called reserved powers,

 The Constitution / Foreign Affairs / Defence / The Civil Service / Financial and Economic Matters / National Security / Immigration, Border Control and Nationality / Trade and Industry (e.g. competition and consumer protection) / Energy / Many aspects of Transport (e.g. air travel, DVLA) / Social Security Benefits, Pensions / Employment / Department of Health / Broadcasting and TV Licencing/ Equal Opportunities / The National Lottery / Royal Mail.

 Other responsibilities have now been devolved to the Scottish Parliament since 1999

 Since the creation of the Scottish Parliament in July 1999, the role of UK Members of Parliament has changed.
 Many policy areas have been divided between the two Parliaments.
 Those that are now the responsibility of the Scottish Parliament

 Powers that are devolved to the Scottish Parliament include

-Health / Education / Training policy & lifelong learning / Local Government / Social work / Housing / Planning / Economic development / Financial assistance to industry / Some aspects of transport e.g. the Scottish road network; bus policy; ports and harbours / Most aspects of the criminal and civil law / Criminal justice and prosecution system / Courts / Police and Fire Services / Environment / Natural and built heritage / Tourism / Agriculture / Food standards / Forestry / Fisheries / Sport / The Arts / Statistics / Public registers and records.
+Health & the NHS in Scotland / Education / Training policy & lifelong learning / Local Government / Social work / Housing / Planning / Economic development / Financial assistance to industry / Some aspects of transport e.g. the Scottish road network; bus policy; ports and harbours / the Justice system / Police and Fire Services / Environment / Natural and built heritage / Tourism / Agriculture / Food standards / Forestry / Fisheries / Sport.

 On these matters, you should contact your MSP.
 My office can advise if you are unsure who that might be, or link to the Scottish Parliament website